 - Has been in business for at least a year or two, preferably more

-- Is putting a lot of work and effort into their content.
+- Is putting a lot of work and effort into their content and marketing.
 Are they publishing blogs?
 Posting on YouTube?
 Facebook?
 Instagram?
 If so, then this is the type of company you want to work with

 - Seems to have a vital need for someone to optimize their content

 - Has a product (or products) that you feel could be useful and valuable to customers.
 In other words… you want to find a company who is offering products that you could believe in!